kamalsoft/fleetapp/README.md

 ## ✨ Core Features

-- **Real-Time Telematics:** Live GPS tracking, AI-powered dash cams, and driver behavior monitoring.
+- **Unified Platform:** Manage every aspect of your fleet—vehicles, drivers, safety, compliance, and maintenance—from a single command center.
+- **AI-Powered Safety:** Go beyond simple tracking with an integrated video telematics solution that automatically detects risky behavior and helps you coach drivers.
-- **Predictive Analytics:** Leverage machine learning to forecast maintenance needs and prevent costly downtime.
+- **Predictive Maintenance:** Leverage machine learning on real-time telematics data to forecast vehicle health and prevent costly, unplanned downtime.
-- **Compliance Automation:** Effortless Hours of Service (HOS) logging with our FMCSA-registered ELD solution.
-- **Operations Management:** Advanced tools for multi-stop route optimization and service order dispatching.
+- **Complete Driver Lifecycle:** Streamline everything from driver recruiting and onboarding to document management, HOS compliance, and automated payroll settlements.
-- **Developer-First:** A robust REST API, real-time webhooks, and pre-built connectors to integrate with any system.
+- **Developer-First Ecosystem:** Build anything with a robust REST API, real-time event streaming via webhooks, and a growing marketplace of pre-built integrations.
-- **Multi-Tenancy:** Secure, isolated environments for each customer's data.

 ## 🏛️ Architecture Overview

-Synapse Fleet is built on a **Microservices Architecture** to ensure scalability, reliability, and maintainability.
-Each service is responsible for a distinct business capability and can be developed, deployed, and scaled independently.
+Synapse Fleet is built on a modern **Microservices Architecture** to ensure scalability, reliability, and maintainability.
+Each service is a domain expert, responsible for a distinct business capability.
+This allows for independent development, deployment, and scaling to meet enterprise demands.

 ```mermaid
 graph TD